Lee Hyori: 2008–2009: TV hosting and It's Hyorish

 During breaks in her solo music career, Lee also hosted various television programs, including Time Machine and Happy Together, which she co-hosted with Yoo Jae-suk in 2006.
 On April 8, 2008, she joined KBS's Sang Sang Plus as a co-host alongside Country Kkokko members Shin Jung-hwan and Tak Jae-hoon.
 She was one of the original co-hosts of Change, a show on SBS's Good Sunday line-up, before leaving in early July.
 She is also a former cast member of the variety show Family Outing, appearing in only the first season.
 Mnet ran a 12-episode show called Off the Record: Lee Hyori, which documented Lee's life on-set for three months; the show's purpose was to lessen the gap between the singer and her fans/anti-fans by letting them see that she is just another human being like everyone.

+Her third studio album, It's Hyorish, was released on July 14, 2008.
+"U-Go-Girl", the first single from the album, peaked at number 1 on online and offline charts, including various television music shows.
 On December 20, 2008, Lee held her first solo concert Lee Hyori the Invincible at the Jamsil Arena.
 Upon release, tickets to the concert sold out in five minutes.

-Her third studio album, It's Hyorish, was released on July 14, 2008.
-"U-Go-Girl", the first single from the album, peaked at number 1 on online and offline charts, including various television music shows.

 In November 2009, her contract with Mnet Media was set to expire.
 Lee planned to sign a contract with Gil Entertainment (currently B2M Entertainment) and work with Gil Jong-hwa, Fin.K.L's co-manager who had worked with the group since its debut.
 However, her 2010 album was released under the label of Mnet Media.